volverjs/zod-vue-i18n/README.md

 if you want to add a set of error labels in your `vue-i18n` instance, you can use two different ways:

+### 1. Merge the messages when you create the instance

 ```typescript
 import { z } from 'zod'
 import { createI18n } from 'vue-i18n'